Retention, disposal and destruction of public records

 - How long you need to keep them for.

-The records should:
+The public records should:

 Some of the information and data you work with is captured automatically through the business applications and systems you use.
-In some instances, you will need to do more with the information and data to create a government record.

 In these situations, make sure you include: